Diatomo/python_runtime/README.md

-This was an example program for an application
+This was an example program for an application.
+It is searches for a particular string recursively through nested directories.

 Author :: Charles Stevenson
 Date :: 02.18.2019